-- A. Creating a work environment that promotes ethical conduct; - B. Providing a work environment that encourages a free expression of ethical concerns and provides mechanisms for discussing and addressing such concerns; - C. Promoting a healthy work environment which includes freedom from harassment, sexual and other, and coercion of any kind, especially to perform illegal or unethical acts; - D. Promoting a culture of inclusivity that seeks to prevent discrimination on the basis of race, ethnicity, religion, gender, sexual orientation, age or disability; - E. Providing a work environment that promotes the proper use of employees' knowledge and skills; and - F. Providing a safe and healthy work environment.
+- A. Creating a work environment that promotes ethical conduct; - B. Providing a work environment that encourages a free expression of ethical concerns and provides mechanisms for discussing and addressing such concerns; - C. Promoting a healthy work environment which includes

+- D. Promoting a culture of inclusivity that seeks to prevent discrimination on the basis of race, ethnicity, religion, gender, sexual orientation, age or disability; - E. Providing a work environment that promotes the proper use of employees' knowledge and skills; and - F. Providing a safe and healthy work environment.